mitra42/webForth/README.md

 but the first thing I'm going to ask for is a copy of whatever appeared in the Console, or in Node.

-There are two useful Forth words you can insert in either a definition or the code to help debug.
+There are two useful Forth words you can insert in either a definition, or the code to help debug.
-* `testing3`: sets an internal flag to increase (significantly) debugging output so we see stack condition before every forth word.
+* `testing3`: sets an internal flag to increase (significantly) debugging output, so we see stack condition before every forth word.
     Changing debugDepth can be useful to get more or less of it. (look for the variable)
 * `break`: Just calls a short routine that generates a console log, when working in my IDE